RSS Feed

 The weather is glorious…warm, dry, cool breeze, vivid blue skies…perfect for hiking (around 3.5 miles round trip).
 We hiked over rocks, streams, tree roots, marshy ground – seeing all kinds of flora and fauna.
 The trail was beautiful: between the trees are moss-covered boulders that make me think of Wales, where I lived when I was a child (at the base of a mountain).
 Ferns lined the trail, and lichen covered trees and rocks.
 The air smelled of pine as we climbed upward to Greely’s Pond, where Susan was the only one to take a dip in the chilly waters.

-Our merry band
+Our merry band!

 The sun was intense and very soporific.
 After Susan’s swim and various snacks all round, we hiked back down the trail…I have to say my feet were feeling it by the time we got to the car and back to the condos.
 The condos are set back in the woods…pretty (although they don’t match up to the lodge we stayed at in the Smokies last year.)
 But Jan is great…it’s super having her as our guide again.
 She and Ruthie prepared a wonderful meal in the condo, and after a long discussion about upcoming hikes, I was pooped – and so to bed to be ready to get on the trail by 9AM tomorrow.